Julie United States 33 Comments

 Zion National Park is home to several of the most popular hikes in the United States.
 Angels Landing and the Narrows are two trails that draw most visitors to this park.
 The hefty climb up to Observation Point is another popular hike, the reward being jaw-dropping views across Zion.

-Many of the hikes and best things to do are located along the Zion Valley.
+Many of the hikes and best things to do are located along the Zion Canyon.
 For most of the year, a shuttle zips visitors to and from the hiking trailheads…cars are not allowed on this road when the shuttle is in operation.
 During the winter months, when the shuttle is not running, you are permitted to drive on Zion Canyon Scenic Drive.

 There is one lodge inside of the park, the Zion Lodge.
 This is a great place to stay, since you are centrally located within the park and can walk right to some of the more popular trails.
 Springdale is the gateway into Zion.
 With numerous hotels and restaurants, this is where most visitors stay.

-Zion National Park Guide
+Zion Travel Guide

 Things to Know Before Visiting Zion